maqqr/clojuban/README.md

 ## Building

-All projects can be built using [Nightcode](https://nightcode.info/), or on the command line using [Leiningen](https://github.com/technomancy/leiningen) with the [lein-droid](https://github.com/clojure-android/lein-droid) and [lein-fruit](https://github.com/oakes/lein-fruit) plugins.
+All projects can be built using [Nightcode](https://nightcode.info/), or on the command line using [Leiningen](https://github.com/technomancy/leiningen).